 Digital Advertising vs. Digital Marketing

-Digital advertising and digital marketing are two different concepts.
-The former is the process of using digital channels in a digital advertising strategy to promote or market a product or service.
+Digital advertising and digital marketing, though related, are distinct concepts.
+Digital advertising entails the implementation of digital channels within a strategy to promote or market a product or service.

-Aside from advertising, this includes search engine optimization, email marketing, market research, and data processing—through manual analysis or with the help of AI—among others.
+Digital marketing strategies go beyond advertising, incorporating search engine optimization, email marketing, market research, and data processing—manually or with AI assistance—among other components.

 According to a recent study by eMarketer, Digital advertising spending is expected to grow 13.6% this year to $239 billion.
 This data only shows us the viability of investing in digital ads for businesses.

-Third, it is a surprisingly affordable form of advertising.
-Fourth, digital advertising can provide your business with measurable results that you can track to monitor your campaigns’ effectiveness.
+Third, it is a remarkably cost-effective advertising method.
+Fourth, digital advertising supplies measurable results that allow you to assess the success of your campaigns.

 The 6 Common Examples of Digital Advertising